The typical Dishes of Capri

 Children: all restaurants on Capri welcome children, and generally have a highchair available.
 Restaurants do not offer a separate children's menu, but you can find or request a number of kid-friendly options from pizza to simple pasta with tomato sauce.

 Vegan, vegetarian, and celiac options: there are no restaurants on Capri which serve only vegetarian or vegan fare, but any restaurant has a few vegetarian options on the menu, like pasta with vegetables, pizza, and vegetable side dishes.
-Most of Capri's most traditional dishes are vegetarian.
+If you follow a strict vegetable or vegetarian diet, keep in mind that the most common cheeses used as ingredients (buffalo mozzarella, parmigiano, caciotta, etc.) contain rennet of animal origin.
 In addition, most restaurants on Capri offer pasta and bread for celiacs.

 FAQ - Frequently asked questions